Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 Patanjali's system is based on the existence of many Purushas (individual Atmans), while Vedanta believes in a single Purusha (Purushottama or Supreme Purusha) who takes form as individual Atmans (Jivas).
 In verse 7 of Chapter 15, this is how we see it:

-I am known in the world and in the Vedas as Purushottama (Supreme Being) because I transcend Kshara (perishable) and I am also superior to Akshara (imperishable).
+I am known in the world and in the Vedas as Purushottama (Supreme Person) because I transcend Kshara (perishable) and I am also superior to Akshara (imperishable).

 Whoever without lying knows Me as Purushottama knows everything, worships Me with all his heart, O Bharata.”